vintasoftware/django-role-permissions/README.md

 ## Commercial Support
 [![alt text](https://avatars2.githubusercontent.com/u/5529080?s=200&v=4 "Vinta Logo")](https://vintasoftware.com)

-This project, as other Vinta open-source projects, is used in products of Vinta clients.
+This project, as other Vinta open-source projects, is used in products of Vinta's clients.
 We are always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br

-Copyright (c) 2018 Vinta Serviços e Soluções Tecnológicas Ltda.
+Copyright (c) 2019 Vinta Serviços e Soluções Tecnológicas Ltda.
 [MIT License](LICENSE.txt)